Employee Monitoring: Tools, Techniques & Best Practices for Managers

 Boosting Productivity

-The foremost reason is to measure and enhance productivity.
-Many employers want to ensure that work hours are spent on work, and not on social media or personal tasks.
+As an employer you need to ensure that work hours are spent on work, and not on social media or personal tasks.

 In a GetApp survey, 52% of small business leaders said monitoring’s primary goal is to track employee productivity.
 Monitoring can also reduce “time theft” like excessive break times or early sign-offs, and create accountability.